-In addition to traditional office based counseling, we also utilize the evidence-based practice, known as EMDR (eye movement desensitization and reprocessing), which serves to quickly access, activate, and accelerate the brain's ability to adaptively reprocess dysfunctionally stored traumatic memories.
+In addition to traditional office based counseling, I also utilize the evidence-based practice, known as EMDR (eye movement desensitization and reprocessing), which serves to quickly access, activate, and accelerate the brain's ability to adaptively reprocess dysfunctionally stored traumatic memories.

 Types of Trauma...